AdobeDocs/target.en/help/main/c-activities/auto-target/auto-target-to-optimize.md

 There are several scenarios in which you might prefer to use [!UICONTROL Auto-Target] over [!UICONTROL Automated Personalization]:

-* If you want to define the entire experience rather than individual offers that will be automatically combined to form an experience.
+* If you want to define the entire experience rather than individual offers that are automatically combined to form an experience.
 * If you want to use the full set of [!UICONTROL Visual Experience Composer] (VEC) features not supported by [!UICONTROL Auto Personalization]: the custom code editor, multiple experience audiences, and more.
 * If you want to make structural changes to your page in different experiences.
 For example, if you want to rearrange elements on your home page, [!UICONTROL Auto-Target] is more appropriate to use than [!UICONTROL Automated Personalization].